top of page

 Our sightseeing tour includes: blooming Osh Bazaar, Historical Museum, Museum of Applied Arts and Ala-Too square, the main square of the country.
 The square serves as a place for state events and celebrations and includes many monuments, open-air picture gallery, famous Oak Park, marble government buildings and theaters.

-Day 11.
-Tour of Almaty
+Day 14.
+Almaty

 This leafy city with a backdrop of the snow-capped Zailiysky Alatau has always been among the more appealing Russian creations in Central Asia.
 Today Almaty's (Alma-Ata) new rich have expensive suburban apartments, large SUVs, glitzy shopping malls, western-style coffee lounges, expensive restaurants, dance-till-dawn nightclubs and new ski resorts to help them enjoy life to the full.